kalisio/kaabah/docs/how-does-it-work/README.md

 ![Kaabah terraform](./../assets/kaabah-terraform.svg)

-## Terraform configuration
+## Terraform

-The Terraform configuration is composed of 2 modules:
+The Terraform code is composed of 2 modules:
 - the **AWS** module which has the responsibility to create the Docker Swarm infrastructure on AWS
 - the **Scaleway** module has the responsibility to create the Docker Swarm infrastructure on Scaleway